 Forensic psychologists sometimes serve as expert witnesses in criminal trials.
 Some professionals also examine crime scene evidence alongside police, looking for clues and psychological signatures that may help investigators identify a suspect.

-In addition to working with police, forensic psychologists also operate in settings, such as rehabilitation facilities, prisons, public agencies, and educational institutions.
+In addition to working with police, forensic psychologists operate in settings like rehabilitation facilities, prisons, public agencies, and educational institutions.
 Some run their own private practices.

 How to Become a Forensic Psychologist

-Your journey to becoming a licensed forensic psychologist could take up to a decade or more.
-While the APA notes there's no single path to entering the profession, successful professionals almost always hold advanced forensic psychology degrees.
+Becoming a licensed forensic psychologist could take up to a decade or more.
+While the APA notes there's no single path to entering the profession, professionals almost always hold advanced forensic psychology degrees.

 The following subsections describe the steps involved in greater detail.